Swiss Food specialties

 • Mushroom: Gruyère, Fribourg vacherin, and mushrooms

-Tour pairing: Fondues are available on the Zermatt & Gornergrat and Zermatt Explorer tour, and all tours to Glacier 3000 and the Jungfraujoch (not all the above mentioned mixtures).
+Tour pairing: Fondues are available on the Zermatt & Gornergrat and the Jungfraujoch tour (not all the above mentioned mixtures).

 Rösti